olvidalo/efes-ng-prototype/docs/tutorial/explore-project.md

 # Exploring the Project

 Before adding content, let's understand what we generated.
-Open `pipeline.xml` in a text editor (or in [Oxygen XML Editor](https://www.oxygenxml.com/), if you have it).
+Open `pipeline.xml` in a text editor.
+> [!tip] Tip
+> If you have [Oxygen XML Editor](https://www.oxygenxml.com/), open the `sigidoc-feind-collextion.xpr` project created as part of your project files.
+This Oxygen project is for pipeline and metadata configuration validation, documentation, and transformations set up for inspecting and debugging individual steps.
+See [Oxygen Project](../guide/oxygen-project.md) for details.

 ## The Pipeline